-Through an Aya experience, we can break the limitations imposed on us by society, and narrow in on the center of what is truth.
-At the same time, however, the potential of an Aya experience is constrained by the mindset one brings into the ceremony.
-Aya is a “guide” showing us the possibilities, but ultimately we are the ones that help those possibilities manifest.
-This is why an Aya ceremony is most beneficial when approached with a humble heart, clear intentions, and an open mind.
-Having a clear intention for experiencing Aya is important if you wish to gain the depth and transformational power it can have.
+Through an Ayahuasca experience, we can break the limitations imposed on us by society, and narrow in on the center of what is the truth.
+At the same time, however, the potential of an Aya experience is constrained by the mindset one brings to the ceremony.
+Ayahuasca is a “guide” showing us the possibilities, but ultimately we are the ones that help those possibilities manifest.
+This is why an Ayahuasca ceremony is most beneficial when approached with a humble heart, clear intentions, and an open mind.
+Having a clear intention for experiencing Ayahuasca is important if you wish to gain the depth and transformational power it can have.
 Prior to the ceremony, it is helpful to consider your intentions closely.
 Take some time to sit quietly and ask yourself some questions:

 –What would you like to change in your life?